kikaitachi/hands-free-chess-clock/README.md

 * `stop the game` - will stop the clock.
 * `continue game` - will resume clock.

+## Future work

+* Improve promotion experience.
+Most of hobby chess sets don't have spare queens so players might put something else to represent queen which could be recognized as under promotion.
+Solution potentially could be adding a new voice command `promoting to piece_name`.
+* Put camera on at least 1 axis gimbal so it can find chess board automatically if it is out of view.

 ## Credits

 This project directly or indirectly uses these open source projects: